3.4 OPR and BOD Concepts

 Key Takeaways

-• Exam questions may test whether candidates can distinguish owner intent from the design response.
+• Exam items test whether candidates can tell owner intent (OPR) apart from the design response (BOD) and recognize that they are linked but not identical.

 From Owner Intent to Design Response